Véronique (rocket)

 Véronique was a French liquid-fuelled sounding rocket of the 1950s.
 It was the first liquid-fuel research rocket in Western Europe.

 Véronique was a French-led project that had its roots in the German V-2 rocket, and was partially developed by German scientists who had worked in Peenemünde.
-It was a successor to the cancelled Super V-2, the Véronique was built between 1950 and 1969 in several versions, of which the versions P2, P6 and R were only experimental models.
+A successor to the cancelled Super V-2, Véronique was built between 1950 and 1969 in several versions, of which the P2, P6 and R were only experimental models.
 They were made in Vernon, Eure.
-The name Veronique is a portmanteau of Vernon-électronique, and is also a common French first name.
+The name Véronique is a portmanteau of Vernon-électronique, and is also a common French first name.

 On 20 February 1959, the first Véronique launch was performed, although it was recorded as a failure.
 One day later, the second launch took place, which attained an altitude of 84 mi.
 The last Veronique-61 was launched on 31 May 1974.
 The programme was eclipsed by new rockets, such as the wholly indigenous Diamant launcher.